Bad-Grandpa/ReadWriteExecute/README.md

 # ReadWriteExecute
 ReadWriteExecuteApp

 Simple django app with a simple purpose of learning a japanese language.
-It will contain a dictionary with a search option where you can find english-japanese translation written in hiragana/katakana (and optional kanji where applies).
+It will contain a dictionary with a search option where you can find english-japanese translation written in hiragana/katakana (and optional kanji where it applies).

 ## Requirements